 Ijarah would constitute leasing transactions in Japan, and, in general, would be valid.
-At present, there is no law that specifically regulates the leasing industry.
-However, if, at the end of a leasing period, ownership of the leased asset is transferred to the lessee (ijarah wa iqtina), such a transaction may be subject to the Instalment Sales Act (one of Japan's consumer protection laws) as in the case of murabahah (see question 16).
-Banks may conduct certain types of leasing businesses under Japanese banking regulations, but the terms of such leases are strictly limited.
+At present, no law specifically regulates the leasing industry.
+However, if, at the end of a leasing period, ownership of the leased asset is transferred to the lessee (ijarah wa iqtina), such a transaction may be subject to the Instalment Sales Act (one of Japan's consumer protection laws) as in the case of murabahah.
+Banks may conduct certain types of leasing businesses under Japanese banking regulations, but the terms of those leases are strictly limited.
 Lease agreements entered into by banks should not contemplate a transfer of the leased assets to the lessee at the end of the lease term, which would prohibit banks from carrying out ijarah wa iqtina transactions.
-Therefore, ijarah transactions conducted by banks using a lease framework may not be flexible enough to accommodate various needs of customers.
-On the other hand, bank subsidiaries can carry out ijarah transactions subject to compliance with banking regulations as in the case of murabahah (see question 2).
+Therefore, ijarah transactions conducted by banks using a lease framework may not be flexible enough to accommodate the various needs of customers.
+However, bank subsidiaries can carry out ijarah transactions subject to compliance with banking regulations as in the case of murabahah.
 19 | Wadiah - safekeeping agreement.